kyongs/SNU-BKMS2-F2023/external-merge-sort/README.md

-# External Merge Sort
+# HW1.
+External Merge Sort

 ## Overview

 This week, you will implement external-merge-sort.
+You need to sort a 20 MB file with limited resources of 1MB.